-Guess the Sentence papi Jo Version 1.1 February 2020
+Guess the Sentence Papi Jo Version 1.5* released 26th November 2020

 This is an adaptation of a language game to be played on paper or on a classroom blackboard, dating back to the 1970s.
 It was one of the very first games I programmed on my Commodore 64 in the mid 1980s.
 It went under the name of Guess It.